 ACIS accreditation demonstrates a school’s competency in several ways:

 - High Standards ACIS holds schools to a common set of rigorous standards that reflect the proven characteristics of good independent schools.
-Those standards are based on Principles of Good Practice of the National Association of Independent Schools (NAIS) – of which Stanley is also a
+Those standards are based on Principles of Good Practice of the National Association of Independent Schools (NAIS) – of which Stanley is also a member.

 - Mission-Program Congruence Accreditation by ACIS offers reasonable assurance that an independent school provides the character and quality of education claimed in its marketing materials.